Thomas F. Bendtsen, Sherif Abbas, and Vincent Chan

 - Local anesthetic: 5–15 mL

-The goal of the ultrasound (US)-guided technique of superficial cervical plexus block is to deposit local anesthetic within the vicinity of the sensory branches of the nerve roots C2, C3, and C4 (Figure 2 to 3).
+The goal of the ultrasound (US)-guided technique of superficial cervical plexus nerve block is to deposit local anesthetic within the vicinity of the sensory branches of the nerve roots C2, C3, and C4 (Figures 2 and 3).
 Advantages over the landmark-based technique include the ability to visualize the spread of local anesthetic in the correct plane, which therefore increases the success rate, and to avoid a needle insertion that is too deep and the inadvertent puncture of neighboring structures.

-Both US-guided superficial and deep cervical plexus blocks have been well described.1-8 The deep cervical plexus block is an advanced block with a risk of potentially serious complications, such as intrathecal injection or injection into the vertebral artery.
-For this reason, we will focus primarily on the superficial cervical plexus block technique.
-It is simpler, safer, and, for most indications, it is equally as suitable as the deep cervical plexus block.
-An understanding of the fascial planes of the neck and the location of each of these blocks is necessary ( see Figure 2 to 3).
-For the superficial cervical plexus block, local anesthetic is injected superficially to the deep cervical fascia.
-For the superficial (intermediate) cervical plexus block, the injection is made between the investing layer of the deep cervical fascia and the prevertebral fascia, whereas for the deep cervical plexus block, local anesthetic is deposited deep to the prevertebral fascia.
+Both US-guided superficial and deep cervical plexus nerve blocks have been well described.
+The deep cervical plexus nerve block is an advanced nerve block with a risk of potentially serious complications, such as intrathecal injection or injection into the vertebral artery.
+For this reason, we will focus primarily on the superficial cervical plexus nerve block technique.
+It is simpler, safer, and, for most indications, it is equally as suitable as the deep cervical plexus nerve block.
+An understanding of the fascial planes of the neck and the location of each of these nerve blocks is necessary (Figure 2).
+For the superficial cervical plexus nerve block, local anesthetic is injected superficially to the deep cervical fascia.
+For the superficial (intermediate) cervical plexus nerve block, the injection is made between the investing layer of the deep cervical fascia and the prevertebral fascia, whereas for the deep cervical plexus nerve block, local anesthetic is deposited deep to the prevertebral fascia.

 DISTRIBUTION OF ANESTHESIA

-The superficial cervical plexus block results in anesthesia of the skin of the anterolateral neck and the ante-auricular and retroauricular areas, as well as the skin overlying and immediately inferior to the clavicle on the chest wall ( Figures 1 and 6).
-The mental, infraorbital, and supraorbital nerves are branches of the trigeminal nerve and are not blocked with cervical plexus block.
+The superficial cervical plexus nerve block results in anesthesia of the skin of the anterolateral neck and the ante-auricular and retro-auricular areas, as well as the skin overlying and immediately inferior to the clavicle on the chest wall Figures 1 and 6).
+The mental, infraorbital, and supraorbital nerves are branches of the trigeminal nerve and are not blocked with cervical plexus nerve block.

-The equipment needed for a cervical plexus block includes the following:
+The equipment needed for a cervical plexus nerve block includes the following: